 So, let’s look at what happens to those who bought the stock at the 25x PE in 2010 over 10 years and held on to it.

 Barchart – Google Stock Price

-You would have made 9-10x your money even if you bought at $288 after it has run up 6x from its IPO price.
+You would have made 9-10x your money even if you bought at $288, after it had already run up 6 x from its IPO price.
 With perfect hindsight, I wish I had bought Google at IPO at 200x PE and rode it all the way up making 64x my investment.
 But even waiting a couple of years, for Google to show its true capabilities resulted in a very good outcome.
 Here is an article we wrote on this: Was Warren Buffett right that Great companies tend to stay Great?

 There are four important criteria for this to work.
-It does not work for cyclical companies.
+Our study does not apply to cyclical companies.

 1. These businesses were great many years ago.

 3. They still outperform over long periods of time.